 - Reads the driver's PermissionEntMapping table object to obtain the list of the driver's entitlement objects populated by the Startup policies. - Creates or verifies the existence of a dynamic nrfResource object to allow the assignment of the native permissions for each entitlement object in the PermissionEntMapping table.
-To do this, the job uses the Identity Manager provisioning, resource, and service SOAP APIs. - Updates the PermissionEntMapping table with the nrfResource DNs. - Reads the CSV file specified in the csvFile column in the PermissionNameToFile mapping table and populates the associated <name>Values resource object with the values, display names, and descriptions for each entitlement object that specifies a CSV File catalog source in the PermissionEntMapping table. - Calls a User Application private API to flush the User Application Entitlement cache so that newly created entitlements are recognized. - Calls the User Application Entitlement refresh API to force the User Application to issue an entitlement query to obtain the catalog values for each driver entitlement.
+To do this, the job uses the Identity Manager provisioning, resource, and service SOAP APIs. - Updates the PermissionEntMapping table with the nrfResource DNs. - Reads the CSV file and populates the associated <name>Values resource object with the values, display names, and descriptions for each entitlement object that specifies a CSV File catalog source in the PermissionEntMapping table. - Calls a User Application private API to flush the User Application Entitlement cache so that newly created entitlements are recognized. - Calls the User Application Entitlement refresh API to force the User Application to issue an entitlement query to obtain the catalog values for each driver entitlement.